uv-cpp/s3client/doc/_MAIN.md

 ### Compilation options

-By default the library and all the command line tools and the S3 API extensions are built.
+By default, the library, command line tools and the S3 API extensions are built.

-To disable building the command line tools set `APPS=OFF`, when this option is disabled, no external dependencies are required other than *libcurl*.
+To disable building the command line tools set `APPS=OFF`; when this option is disabled, no external dependencies are required other than *libcurl*.

 ## Test